null : Java Glossary

-null is the reserved constant used in Java to
+null is the reserved

-language, it is a magic constant, quite distinct from zero, that
+level Java language, it is a magic constant, quite distinct from zero, that

 raise an NPE (Null Pointer Exception).
 Note the exception

 The difference between a null reference and a reference to an empty object, (e.g.

 a freshly minted default object, empty collection or empty Iterator) is a major headache in Java.
 When dealing with other people’s code I want to

 strangle them.
 Why won’t they tell me when a method might return null or empty?

 if ( x != null )